Missouri: 20th century

 The Progressive Era (1890s to 1920s) saw numerous prominent leaders from Missouri trying to end corruption and modernize politics, government, and society.
 Joseph "Holy Joe" Folk was a key leader who made a strong appeal to the middle class and rural evangelical Protestants.
 Folk was elected governor as a progressive reformer and Democrat in the 1904 election.
-He promoted what he called "the Missouri Idea," the concept of Missouri as a leader in public morality through popular control of law and strict enforcement.
+He promoted what he called "the Missouri Idea", the concept of Missouri as a leader in public morality through popular control of law and strict enforcement.
 He successfully conducted antitrust prosecutions, ended free railroad passes for state officials, extended bribery statutes, improved election laws, required formal registration for lobbyists, made racetrack gambling illegal and enforced the Sunday-closing law.
 He helped enact Progressive legislation, including an initiative and referendum provision, regulation of elections, education, employment and child labor, railroads, food, business, and public utilities.
 Several efficiency-oriented examiner boards and commissions were established during Folk's administration, including many agricultural boards and the Missouri library commission.

-Between the Civil War and the end of World War II, Missouri transitioned from a rural economy to a hybrid industrial-service-agricultural economy as the Midwest rapidly industrialized.
-The expansion of railroads to the West transformed Kansas City into a major transportation hub within the nation.
+Between the Civil War and the end of World War II, Missouri transitioned from a rural southern state to a hybrid industrial-service-agricultural midwestern state as the Midwest rapidly industrialized and expanded into Missouri.
+The expansion of railroads to the West transformed Kansas City into a major transportation hub within the nation, and led to major Midwestern migration after the war overtaking the state's original Southern population.
 The growth of the Texas cattle industry along with this increased rail infrastructure and the invention of the refrigerated boxcar also made Kansas City a major meatpacking center, as large cattle drives from Texas brought herds of cattle to Dodge City and other Kansas towns.
 There, the cattle were loaded onto trains destined for Kansas City, where they were butchered and distributed to the eastern markets.
 The first half of the 20th century was the height of Kansas City's prominence, and its downtown became a showcase for stylish Art Deco skyscrapers as construction boomed.

 In 1930, there was a diphtheria epidemic in the area around Springfield, which killed approximately 100 people.
 Serum was rushed to the area, and medical personnel stopped the epidemic.

 During the mid-1950s and 1960s, St. Louis and Kansas City suffered deindustrialization and loss of jobs in railroads and manufacturing, as did other Midwestern industrial cities.
-In 1956 St. Charles claims to be the site of the first interstate highway project.
+St. Charles claims to be the site of the first interstate highway project in 1956.
 Such highway construction made it easy for middle-class residents to leave the city for newer housing developed in the suburbs, often former farmland where land was available at lower prices.
 These major cities have gone through decades of readjustment to develop different economies and adjust to demographic changes.
 Suburban areas have developed separate job markets, both in knowledge industries and services, such as major retail malls.